-fluid by design, ESTABLISHED uk jewellery designer, Sarah Clarke
+fluid by design, gold and silver, uk jewellery designer, Sarah Clarke

 Snake chains have an unusual semi-rigid form, which can make them susceptible to kinking.
 Careful storage is required to preserve the chains original shape.
 The manufacturer recommends that the chain be stored hanging up or carefully coiled and the avoid it being squashed in a jewellery box or under heavier items.
 Do not lay with your snake chain on.

 I chose Birmingham as my Assay office as its the nearest one to where I live and they do have a same day service which has come in useful on the odd occasion.
 The law in the U.K. states that I am unable to sell precious metals over certain weights without them being hallmarked.
 Firstly I registered with Birmingham Assay office.
 They gave me some options of makers mark and I chose SJC in circles, the mark is mine for 10 years at a time.
 (I have renewed it once already)